Kyriosity/read-write/readme+/dev/.net/readme+/cs-malpractice.md

 ## Dynamic and ExpandoObject

-Any use for casting, call of props and methods on them breaches C# type approach.
+Any use for casting, call of props, and methods on them breaches C# type approach.
 Though could be a valid workaround for ternary expressions with indirect (wrapped) `throw`.

 ## Dubious `sealed`

-There's no reason to seal a class but to stress the mistrust in colleagues.
-And it's an arguable practice when exposing/exporting a library/module.
+There's no reason to seal a class but to show some mistrust in colleagues.
+It's an arguable practice when exposing/exporting a library/module.